orgsorfi/ELK-Deployment/README.md

 - Pictures/filebeat.3.png

 ### Metricbeat
 _ - This is for the setup of metricbeat-config.yml file (output.elasticsearch) section.
 After downloading the need basic configuration file. update it with the following information form this section.
-This will work just like the Filebeat update the needed sections and run the playbook
+This will work just like the Filebeat update the needed sections and run the playbook.
+The needed Yaml playbook script is the metricbeat_setup.yml.

 [Metricbeat](Pictures/metricbeat.1.png)
 - Pictures/metricbeat.1.png

 _ - This is for the setup of metricbeat-config.yml file (setup.kibana) setction  you will need the playbook for setup.
-It is the metricbeat_setup.yml

 [Metricbeat](Pictures/metricbeat.2.png)
 - Pictures/metricbeat.2.png